citelab/JAMScript/jam-overview.md

 To enable the auto discovery feature, all the JAMScript program instances must be using the same name.

 Consider an example JAMScript program where the worker is creating some data and pushing it towards the controllers.
-We could have one to three controllers depending on the configuration we use.
+A worker could have one to three parent controllers depending on the configuration we use.
+That is, a worker could have a device level, device and fog level, or device, fog, and cloud level controllers.

-logging data and the
-controller is displaying the logged values.
+The program shown below is the C side of the JAMScript application for logging data.
+It selects a data string from the 10 available names and logs it to the controller.
+To *log* it essentially assigns the local variable (in this case it is *buf*) to *name*.
+You can note that *name* is not defined in the C side.
+The *main()* function of the program just starts the *logdata()* local task, which is responsible for pushing one data item every 1000 milliseconds.
 <p align="center">
 <img src="{{ site.baseurl }}/images/lang/seg3.png" width="650" />
 </p>

-To enable the auto discovery feature, all the JAMScript program instances must be using the same name.

-Consider the following JAMScript program where the worker is logging data and the controller is displaying the logged values.
+The J side of the JAMScript application is shown below.
+The first thing you will note is the *jdata* section.
+It defines *name* as a string *logger*.

 <p align="center">
 <img src="{{ site.baseurl }}/images/lang/seg4.png" width="550" />
 </p>